1. An Unpleasant Assignment

 “This is not up for discussion, it’s decided already.
-You will go tomorrow morning.”
+You will go.”
 Mother had a threatening frown.

 “I refuse!
 You don’t own me.
 I’m not a mare you can force to mate!”
 Wynne’s outburst surprised even herself.
-She never talked back to Mother.
+She hardly ever talked back.

-Mother’s face turned white, and she gripped Wynne’s arms with fingers like claws, the nails digging deep into the flesh.
-Then she pushed her daughter so forcefully against the wall that her skull felt like it would crack.
+Mother’s face turned white, and she gripped Wynne’s arms with fingers like claws, her nails digging deep into the flesh.
+Then she pushed her so forcefully against the wall that her skull felt it would crack.

-“You will not disobey me.”
-Her voice was quiet, and deadly cold.
+“You.
+Will.
+Not.
+Disobey me.”
+Mother’s voice was quiet, and deadly cold.
 “You will go to the elves, and come back with an elf husband, or at least his child in your womb.
-If you do not, you shall regret it.”
+If not, you shall regret it.”

-That had silenced Wynne’s objections, and not long after she was on her way.
+That silenced Wynne.
 As compared to her mother’s fury, even an elf in her bed was to prefer.